-3.3.8 Facilities Planning & Construction (FP&C), reporting to the Executive Vice President for Finance and Administration, seeks to support the College's strategic initiatives by providing cost effective and efficient planning, design, and construction management services incorporating sustainable initiatives when possible.
+- 3.3.7 Facilities Planning & Construction (FP&C), reporting to the Executive Vice President for Finance and Administration, seeks to support the College's strategic initiatives by providing cost effective and efficient planning, design, and construction management services incorporating sustainable initiatives when possible.
 Responsibilities include campus master planning, management of the design, permitting, approvals and construction phases, and management of the overall budget, projected costs, and schedule for each project.
-[Added per Provost at request of Executive Vice President for Finance and Administration]

-- 3.3.9.
-The Associate Vice President for Human Resources assists the Executive Vice President for Finance and Administration in providing leadership in human resources strategic planning and implementation of all aspects of the human resources functions.
-[Rev. 2016, 2023] - 3.3.9.1 The Director of Human Resources/Employment and Deputy Title IX Coordinator is responsible for employment and compensation policy development/administration and assists the Executive Vice President for Finance and Administration.
+[Added per Provost at request of Executive Vice President for Finance and Administration] - 3.3.8 The General Counsel serves as legal counsel for Lafayette College, its Board of Trustees, officers, colleges, and academic and administrative departments and is responsible for coordinating legal issues and compliance matters at the College.
+[2024, Added per Provost at request of Executive Vice President for Finance and Administration] - 3.3.9 The Associate Vice President for Human Resources assists the Executive Vice President for Finance and Administration in providing leadership in human resources strategic planning and implementation of all aspects of the human resources functions.
+[Rev. 2016, 2023]

+- 3.3.9.1 The Director of Human Resources/Employment and Deputy Title IX Coordinator is responsible for employment and compensation policy development/administration and assists the Executive Vice President for Finance and Administration.
 [Rev. 2001, 2006, 2009, 2023] - 3.3.9.2 The Director of Human Resources/Benefits administers the various employee benefit plans and assists the Executive Vice President for Finance and Administration.
 [Rev. 1995, 2001, 2010, 2023]